dakofler/auto_compyute/README.md

 ### How the Engine Works

 1. **Computation Graph Construction**: When an operation (e.g., `Tensor.add`) is called, an `Op` instance is created.
-It performs the forward computation while also caching intermediate values that are required for the backward pass.
+It performs the forward computation while also temporarily saving intermediate values that are required for the backward pass.
 The resulting output tensor maintains references to the `Op` and parent tensors, forming a computational graph.

 2. **Backpropagation**: Calling `backward()` on the final tensor (e.g. a loss value) initiates gradient computation.
 The gradients propagate in reverse through the computational graph by calling `backward()` on each `Op`, which distributes gradients to parent tensors.